conor-timmis/UIEssentials/README.md

 # Target ToolTip

 A World of Warcraft addon that enhances unit tooltips with targeting information.
-Built over one week (**15.11.25 - 22.11.25**) as a learning project to understand how addons work.
+Initially built over one week as a learning project to understand how addons work.
 After years of playing WoW, I figured "why not" create my own.
 Learning Lua while building something for a game I play so much made the process much more engaging.
 I've also aimed to keep it lightweight and performant as far as I could understand at this point in time.

 ## Features

+### Tooltip Enhancement

 - Shows what a unit is currently targeting
 - Displays which party/raid members are targeting them
 - Color-coded names by class and faction for quick recognition

+### Realm Name Removal

+- Automatically removes realm names from party frames
+- Automatically removes realm names from raid frames
+- Keeps your UI clean when playing with cross-realm players, without removing realm on tooltips.

 ## Installation